ropensci/roweb3/content/blog/2023-03-30-r-universe-stars-3/index.md

 Research at the center involves specialized software because of the information they need to process, such as brain images.
 Athanasia explains that at the end of the day all their statistics are in R, and because of that, _"having our R packages in our tool belt when we are working is super important for our staff."_

-Athanasia is working on a project called [Life Brain](https://www.lifebrain.uio.no/), funded by the European Union for the Human Life project and involving 13 European centers.
+Athanasia is working on a project called [LifeBrain](https://www.lifebrain.uio.no/), funded by the European Union, involving 13 European centers.
 Mo explains that they have developed a lot of research, written publications, and many results have been implemented in R packages.
 Asked about the project, with passion and great enthusiasm, Mo says:

 > We are trying to investigate how people are aging, what their brain aging is like, what their cognitive aging is like.